Introduction

 - Presenting irrelevant examples or arguments

-- Underline any limiting words that narrow the scope (e.g., “in developing countries” or “for young people”)
+- Underline any limiting words that narrow the scope (e.g., “in developing countries”) in IELTS writing examples

-- Write a one-sentence response that directly answers the question before planning your essay
+- Write a one-sentence response that directly answers the question before planning your IELTS writing test essay

-This technique ensures you fully understand what the question is asking before you begin writing.
+This technique from our IELTS writing checker ensures you fully understand what the question is asking before you begin writing your IELTS writing practice essay.

 Coherence and Cohesion

-Coherence and Cohesion evaluate how logically your ideas are organized and how smoothly they flow together.
-This criterion focuses on:
+Coherence and Cohesion evaluate how logically your ideas are organized in IELTS writing examples and how smoothly they flow together.
+Our IELTS writing checker focuses on these elements in your IELTS writing practice essays:

 For comprehensive guidance on creating coherent essays with effective transitions, explore our resource on Linking Words and Phrases for IELTS Writing.